-Poll body makes seizures worth Rs 4,650 crore, highest ever amount in history of Lok Sabha elections
+Poll body makes seizures worth Rs 4,650 crore, highest-ever amount in history of Lok Sabha elections

 The Election Commission said that most of the confiscated amount came from Rajasthan and Gujarat.

-The Election Commission on Monday said it has seized cash, liquor, drugs, precious metals and other freebies worth Rs 4,650 crore since March 1, the highest amount ever in the history of the Lok Sabha polls.
+The Election Commission on Monday said it has seized cash, liquor, drugs, precious metals and other freebies worth Rs 4,650 crore since March 1, the highest-ever amount in the history of Lok Sabha polls.

 Such seizures are made by the Election Commission in the run-up to elections with the help of enforcement agencies to monitor inducements, curb electoral malpractices and ensure a level playing field for parties.